-It’s Electric(ians)!April 25, 2018 It’s safe to say that nearly every building uses an electrical control system.
+It’s Electric(ians)!August 27, 2019 It’s safe to say that nearly every building uses an electrical control system.
 Think about your daily activities.
 How many could you do if suddenly there was no power?
-Probably not many.
+Probably not many, or at least not many as efficiently and effectively.
 Electrical systems power the lights, appliances, charge our phones, and even sometimes charge our cars.
 The important job of installing and maintaining the systems that power our lives falls to electricians.

 Electricians work indoors and outdoors.
 They travel to many different worksites, including businesses, homes, factories, and construction sites.
 They can work alone or in collaboration with others.
 If employed at a larger company, electricians are more likely to work as part of a crew.
 Experienced electricians may also be in charge of directing helpers and apprentices.

 Earn While You Learn

 A high school diploma or equivalent is required to become an electrician.
 Typically, an electrician learns on the job while in an apprenticeship program.
 The typical program is around four to five years.
 Each year of the program allows the apprentice to experience around 2,000 hours of paid on-the-job training, in addition to classroom instruction.
 While in the classroom, apprentices learn electrical theory, blueprint reading, mathematics, electrical code requirements, and safety practices.
 In Oregon, apprentices usually start at about 40 percent of the journey electrician rate.
 Once the apprenticeship program is completed and the worker is properly licensed, electricians are considered to be journey workers.